PetroSilenius/assist-ukranians/README.md

 ## Crowdsourcing 👥

+The project relies on the community to maintain the project and develop it further.
+You can take part here in Github, by sharing the site or if you want to be more involved you can contact the maintainers✌🏻

+The context and plans of the site are explained in [the Figjam file](https://www.figma.com/file/iOKKfVYC4YMgrUfDyewCYN/Support-ukraine?node-id=0%3A1) which is used for collaborating on the project.
+The Figjam file is open for comments!

 ### Adding a new cause to the site

 Add a new object to either [give_causes.json](data/give_causes.json) or [seek_causes.json](data/seek_causes.json) depending on who the cause is meant for.